When Love Addiction and Narcissism Meet

 • Try to shake up your daily routine.

-• Be honest with yourself and with your partner.
+• Engage in honest conversations with yourself and with your partner.

 • Become more curious about your partner.

-• Work on your physical intimacy.
+• Work on your emotions and physical intimacy.

 • Set clear goals for your relationship.